hgarza910/Top_grossing_movies_proj/README.md

 I utilized web-scraping techniques with Beautiful Soup a popular python package for parsing html.
 The Data extracted was from (boxofficemojo.com).
 Specifically I scraped the top 1000 grossing movie Id's, Titles, and their respective Gross Earnings from three categories: Worldwide Gross Earnings, Domestic Gross Earnings, and Foreign Gross Earnings.
 The collected data was stored in a dataframe to be joined later.
 ![](Images/mojo_df.png)
 ### PyMovieDB
-To gather additional inormation about the top grossing movies, I made use of the PyMovieDb API.
+To gather additional information about the top grossing movies, I made use of the PyMovieDb API.
 Using the Id's of the movies collected from BoxOfficeMojo I was able to retrieve deatials from IMDB such as Descriptions, Ratings, Keywords, Genres and Film Crew.
 This provided a more detailed dataset on each movie.
 ![](Images/imdb_df.png)
 ### Data Processing and Cleaning
 The collected data was organized and cleaned using the Pandas library in Python.
 The cleaning process involved handling missing values, removing duplicates and stadardizing formats.